 We provide the main access road between the car park and the islands and around the islands, and install side roads to connect buildings such as the clinic.
 In steep terrain, the slopes next to the road are secured with safety nets made of bamboo fibres and the planting with vetiver grass.

 The whole area of Orangutan Haven offers a lot of potential to show and practice the cultivation of vegetables and fruits in a sustainable and traditional way.
-To support this, we are building an eco-farming building, which will be used as a training centre, a nursery with a built-in rainwater collection system and a large vegetable garden.
+To support this, we built an eco-farming building, which will be used as a training centre, a nursery with a built-in rainwater collection system and a large vegetable garden.

 Numerous birds on Sumatra are critically endangered.
 On behalf of the World Zoo Association, we are building a breeding station for these endangered animals and thus contributing to the conservation of species on Sumatra.